vrischmann/sketch/README.md

 We have automatically configured your SSH configuration to make these special hostnames work.
  3. Using Visual Studio Code.
 Again, look for a command line or magic link behind the information icon, or when Sketch starts up.
 This starts a new VSCode session "remoted into" the container.
-You can use the terminal, review diffs, and so forth.
+You can edit the code, use the terminal, review diffs, and so forth.

 By using SSH (and/or VSCode), you can forward ports from the container to your machine.
 For example, if you want to start your development webserver, you can